X

 NOTE: Articles received by the deadline will be considered for the August issue.
 Articles on this topic received after the deadline will be considered for a future issue.

-The last special focus issue in October 2024 will be based on the overall theme of the IAEM 2024 Annual Conference & EMEX, “IAEM 2024: Emergency Management Ascending.”
+The last special focus issue in October 2024 will be based on the overall theme of the IAEM 2025 Annual Conference & EMEX, “IAEM 2024: Champions of Change.”
 Your article should be related in some way to the overall conference theme.
-The October 2024 IAEM Bulletin will be our “conference issue.”
+The October 2025 IAEM Bulletin will be our “conference issue.”
 Those who will be presenting at the conference are highly encouraged to submit an article based on their session topic.
 This article should not be an advertorial for your session.
 This could be “bonus content” for your session if you are speaking at the Annual Conference.

 If you are a speaker who plans to submit an article: